 - take the measures necessary for the protection of customers and the proper provision of services;

-- segregate the property of customers from their own property and subject such segregation to regular audits by a certified public accountant or audit firm; and
+- segregate the property of customers from their own property and subject the segregation to regular audits by a certified public accountant or audit firm; and

 - establish internal management systems to enable the provision of fair and appropriate responses to customer complaints, and implement measures for the resolution of disputes through financial alternative dispute resolution proceedings.

-Under the PSA Revisions, the following changes are proposed to be made to the current regulatory system governing CAESPs, both to enhance user protection and to clarify the rules relating to CAESPs:
+Under the PSA, the following changes have been made to the regulatory system governing CAESPs, both to enhance user protection and to clarify the rules relating to CAESPs: